 - Latest graduation/completion data utilized in each instance (this data is updated after Grad Studies posts new grad data annually in Oct).
-Asterisk denotes AY2020/21 data. - On-time graduation rates may be identical if the program is new/no additional students graduated after the standard duration. - Green/red cell color denotes above/below our internal goal for on-time graduation (80%). - Data Source (pull date: 08.10.2022): https://counts.csun.edu/#/site/Tseng/views/GRAD01_GraduationRatesDashboard/GraduationRatesDataTable?:iid=1
+Asterisk denotes AY2021/22 data. - On-time graduation rates may be identical if the program is new/no additional students graduated after the standard program duration. - Green/red cell color denotes above/below the College internal goal for on-time graduation (80%). - Internal data source (pull date: 07.28.2023): CSUN Counts Tableau dashboard

-For Graduates of CSUN Self-Support Programs: National Licensure Exams First-Attempt Pass Rates for 2021/2022
+For Graduates of CSUN Self-Support Programs: National Licensure Exams First-Attempt Pass Rates for 2022/2023

-In addition to the coursework completed for the degree, three professional fields (speech/language pathologist, applied behavior analyst and registered nursing) also require both the successful completion of the master's degree and successfully passing the national licensure exam for the field in order for a graduate to become licensed to practice as a professional in the field.
-The most recent data available on pass rates for these national licensure exams is from the 2021/2022 Academic Year.
-The data for graduates of CSUN's self-support master's degree programs in these fields who passed their respective national licensure exams on the first attempt are:
+In addition to the coursework completed for the degree, three professional fields (speech/language pathologist, applied behavior analyst, and registered nursing) also require both the successful completion of the master's degree and successfully passing the national licensure exam for the field for a graduate to become licensed to practice as a professional in the field.
+The most recent data available on pass rates for these national licensure exams is from the 2022/2023 Academic Year\.
+The data for graduates of CSUN's self-support master's degree programs in these fields who passed their respective national licensure exams on the first attempt\\ are:

-- PRAXIS Examination for M.S., Communication Disorders (CSUN's fully online self-support master's program) 95.3% (2021-2022) first attempt pass rate (National average was 83.1%). - BCBA Examination for M.S., Applied Behavior Analysis (CSUN's hybrid selfsupport master's program) 83% (2021) first attempt pass rate (National average was 66%). - National Council Licensing Examination (NCLEX) for Accelerated Bachelor of Science Nursing (CSUN'S hybrid self-support bachelor's program) 84.88% (2021-2022) first attempt pass rate (National average was 80.87%). - Students graduating from CSUN's fully online self-support master's degree in Public Health (MPH) had a 100% pass rate on the National Commission for Health Education Credentialing's Certified Health Education Specialist (CHES) exam (National average was 63%).
+- PRAXIS Examination for M.S., Communication Disorders (CSUN's fully online self-support master's program) 85% (2022-2023) first attempt pass rate (National average in 2022/2023 was 98%). - BCBA Examination for M.S., Applied Behavior Analysis (CSUN's hybrid selfsupport master's program) 92% (2022) first attempt pass rate (National average in 2022/2023 was 60%). - National Council Licensing Examination (NCLEX) for Accelerated Bachelor of Science Nursing (CSUN'S hybrid self-support bachelor's program) 89.87% (2022-2023) first attempt pass rate (National average in 2022/2023 was 83%). - Students graduating from CSUN's fully online self-support master's degree in Public Health (MPH) had a 100% pass rate on the National Commission for Health Education Credentialing's Certified Health Education Specialist (CHES) exam (National average in 2022/2023 was 68.66%).